Everest Deaths Rise As Nepal Continues to Issue Permits Amid Overcrowding

 “There is not a sufficient check on issuing the permits,” Ali said.
 “The more people come, the more permits, more business.
 But on the other side it is a lot of risk because it is costing lives.”

-Indian climber Ameesha Chauhan, recovering from frostbitten toes at a hospital in Kathmandu, described the agony of turning away from the peak when she realized her supplemental oxygen supply was low.
+Indian climber Ameesha Chauhan, soaking her frostbitten toes in medicine at a hospital in Kathmandu, described the agony of turning away from the peak when she realized her supplemental oxygen supply was low.

 Two of her team members died on the May 16 ascent.